OSUSecLab/elfuzz/docker_readme.md

 - `rq2_count_bug_<rep_n>.xlsx` are the data for Figure 9 per repetition. `rq2_count_bugs.xlsx` is the averaged data, and `rq2_std.xlsx` is the standard deviations.
 - `rq2_bug_count_10_min_<rep_n>.xlsx` are the data for Table 6 per repetition. `rq2_time_to_trigger.xlsx` is the averaged data presented in the table.
 - `unique_<benchmark>_<fuzzer>.txt` (ELFuzz represented as `elm`) contains the unique bugs triggered by each fuzzer on each benchmark. `unique.xlsx` is the aggregated value of each fuzzer presented in Figure 10.

+Note that the triage command will merge the newly got results with the original experiment results we originally provided if you only run part of the experiments in the previous steps.

 #### Running the real-world experiment on cvc5